fenrave/Quail-Luau/README.md

 Or alternatively, code that doesn't need to run on the main thread, or particularly often, can be offloaded to a secondary thread, so long as there's data to be processed.

 ## Usage

+<sub>A working version of this example is present in the repository.<sub>

 *Usage Example*